PaulSmith220/wordsReader/README.md

 The app allows you to run auto-reading mode or read words by selecting them manually.
 It remembers your last position and starts from it next time you start the app.

 - To read a single word - just click on it.
-- To read the next line from the current selection - click "Next"
 - To read a sequence, select your desired starting line and click the "play" button.
 Click it again to stop at any time.

 You can swap the direction of translation at any time - just click the swap button (to the left of "Play").
 You can do it on-air during the sequence reading.